 May Dates of Note:

-- Memorial Day (May 31) – This signals the start of Summer at Disney World.
+- Memorial Day (May 30) – This signals the start of Summer at Disney World and brings crowds to the parks.

 Taste of EPCOT International Flower and Garden Festival

-The EPCOT International Flower and Garden Festival, is one of our favorite events of the year, and in 2021 it’s the longest one they’ve ever done, lasting from March to July, a record 125 days long!
+The EPCOT International Flower and Garden Festival is one of our favorite events of the year, and in 2022 it’s the longest one they’ve ever done, lasting from March to July, a record 125 days long!

 If you have never been before, I highly suggest going.
 The incredible Disney gardeners and landscaping crews turn the Flower and Garden Festival into one big lush garden, full of flowers and Disney character topiaries.